Deta Hedman

-Deta Hedman (born 14 November 1959) is an English darts player who competes both in World Darts Federation (WDF) and Professional Darts Corporation (PDC) events and previously competed in British Darts Organisation (BDO) events.
+Deta Hedman (born 14 November 1959) is a British-Jamaican darts player who competes both in World Darts Federation (WDF) and Professional Darts Corporation (PDC) events and previously competed in British Darts Organisation (BDO) events.

+She is the reigning WDF women's world champion, having won the 2025 WDF World Championship.
 She is a two-time World Masters and Finder Masters champion and a three-time Dutch Open champion.
 She is also a three-time BDO World Championship finalist.

 Hedman began playing BDO events in 1987 and reached her first BDO women’s major final at the World Masters in 1990.
 She won the event in both 1994 and 2013.

-Biography
+Early life

 Hedman was born in Jamaica in 1959.
 Her parents emigrated to the United Kingdom in the early 1960s, leaving Hedman and her siblings in the care of relatives in Jamaica.
 She spent her childhood with her aunt in Castleton in a shack without running water or electricity, going to school from Monday to Thursday and working on the farm on Fridays.
 Her parents eventually settled in Witham, Essex and over time, brought their children to the UK, with Hedman joining them in January 1973.
 She started playing darts with her older brother after babysitting for him and then at the local pub in Witham and further afield in Essex.
 When she was 25, she joined a super league.
 She was selected for the county, and in 1987 she began playing in British Darts Organisation (BDO) events.

 Career

 Hedman reached the Women's World Masters final for the first time in 1990, losing to Rhian Speed.
 She beat defending champion Mandy Solomons to win the Women's World Masters in 1994.
 When she retired from darts in 1997 due to work commitments, she had been Women's World Number 1 since 1994.

 Hedman returned to darts in 2002 with the Professional Darts Corporation.
 She qualified for the UK Open in 2004, and more famously in 2005, when she defeated Aaron Turner and Norman Fletcher before losing to Wayne Atwood in the last 64.
 Her win over Turner was the first time that a female darts player had beaten a male player in a televised major.

 Due to work commitments, Hedman retired again in 2007 but returned to the BDO in 2009.
 After winning numerous open titles in 2009, she qualified for the BDO Women's World Championship for the first time in 2010.
 She defeated Irina Armstrong 2–0 in the quarter-finals, but was beaten 2–0 by eventual champion Trina Gulliver in the semi-finals.
 Hedman won the 2010 BDO Classic tournament beating Karen Lawman 3-2 in the final.

 Hedman also competed in the first PDC Women's World Darts Championship in 2010, but lost to Fiona Carmichael in the quarter-finals.

-At the 2011 BDO World Darts Championship, Hedman defeated Belgium's Patricia De Peuter 2–1 in the quarter-finals before being whitewashed 2–0 by Rhian Edwards in the semi-finals.
+At the 2011 BDO World Darts Championship, Hedman defeated Patricia De Peuter 2–1 in the quarter-finals before being whitewashed 2–0 by Rhian Edwards in the semi-finals.